-RPSC releases model answer keys for Sr. Scientific Officer exam 2024; direct links here
+RPSC releases answer keys for SSO exam 2024; direct links here

 The Rajasthan Public Service Commission (RPSC) has published the model answer keys for the Sr. Scientific Officer (Home Department) Competitive Examination 2024.
 The examination, conducted between May 12 and May 14, 2025, covered the subjects of Biology Division, Documents Division, and Serology Division.
 Candidates who appeared for the exam can now access the model answer keys on the official RPSC website rpsc.rajasthan.gov.in.

-An objection window will be open from June 7 to June 9, 2025, incase candidates find any discrepancies, they are allowed to submit objections during that time.
+An objection window will be open from June 7 to June 9, 2025, incase candidates find any discrepancies.
 Each objection must be submitted along with a fee of Rs 100 per question, excluding applicable service charges.

 Direct link to view the answer key for SO Biology Division (Part A, Part C).